YACS-RCOS/yacs/README.md

-# YACS
+# YACS - Yet Another Course Scheduler

 Simple, Sane Course Scheduling.
 YACS is a web-based course scheduler with an emphasis on usability.
 YACS is 100% RPI home-grown and hosted.
 To use it, visit https://yacs.cs.rpi.edu

-The old version of YACS (yacs.me) by Jeff Hui still exists but will not be updated.
-For the latest information and fastest experience use the [RPI site](https://yacs.cs.rpi.edu)!

 Visit [our blog](https://yacsblog.wordpress.com/) for more updates and information.

-Our iOS app repository can be found at https://github.com/JGrippo/YACSiOS

-Our Android app repository can be found at https://github.com/YACS-RCOS/YACSAndroid
+iOS and Android apps are in development.
+They can be found at Our iOS app repository can be found at https://github.com/YACS-RCOS/YACSiOS and https://github.com/YACS-RCOS/YACSAndroid respectively.

-YACS provides a public JSON API.
-Documentation can be found on the [wiki page](https://github.com/YACS-RCOS/yacs/wiki/API-Docs).
+## API

+YACS includes a JSON API that is public by default.
+This can very useful for providing a standardized way of programatically accessing the data in your school's course catalog and/or student information system if no such resource exists or is publicly accessible.
+The API includes course searching and filtering, as well as the scheduling feature.
+Documentation can be found in [the wiki](https://github.com/YACS-RCOS/yacs/wiki/API-Docs).

 ## Setup